RLGen/LakeBench/README.md

 python query.py --c config/query/webtable/starmie.yaml
 ```

-If you want to try other algorithms, you can read more details according :
+If you want to try other algorithms, you can read more details according to the <div id="-table">table</div> :

-<div id="-table">table</div>

 |                 Algorithms                  |     Task     |                            Train                             |
 | :-----------------------------------------: | :----------: | :----------------------------------------------------------: |